How Do HVAC Coils Freeze?

 How to Prevent Freeze Damage HVAC Coils

 Freeze Block Coils

 Freeze Block technology offers additional protection for both steam hot water or chilled water coils.
 It incorporates a pressure and temperature relief valve integrated with an expansion relief header.
 In freezing conditions, the Freeze Block valve releases a controlled amount of fluid from the coil, allowing ice to form without rupturing the coil.
-The valve reseats once thawed, returning the coil to normal operation.
-This technology is unique and has saved numerous coils from bursting.
-It is a power-independent, environmentally friendly solution with minimal maintenance requirements.
+The valve reseats and once the coil is thawed it returns to normal operation.
+This technology has saved numerous coils from bursting.
+It is a power-independent, environmentally friendly freeze protection solution with minimal maintenance requirements.

 Draining Coils During the Winter